google/oauth2l/README.md

 The authentication type.
 The currently supported types are "oauth", "jwt", or "sso".
 Defaults to "oauth".

-### --disableAutoOpenConsentPage

-Disables the feature to automatically open the consent page in 3LO loopback flows.
-Its default value is false.
-When set to `true`, the user will be provided with a URL to manually interact with the consent page.

-### --consentPageInteractionTimeout

-Amount of time to wait for a user to interact with the consent page in 3LO loopback flows.
-Once the time has lapsed, the localhost at the `redirect_uri` will no longer be available.
-Its default value is 2.
-See `--consentPageInteractionTimeoutUnits` to change the units.

-### --consentPageInteractionTimeoutUnits

-Units of measurement to use when `--consentPageInteractionTimeout` is set.
-Its default value is `minutes`.
-Valid inputs are `seconds` and `minutes`.
-This option only affects 3LO loopback flows.

 #### oauth

 When oauth is selected, the tool will fetch an OAuth access token through one